Timeline of the Syrian civil war (2023): Overview

 As of 2023, active fighting in the conflict between the Syrian government and rebel groups had mostly subsided, but there were occasional flareups in Northwestern Syria.
 In early 2023, reports indicated that the forces of ISIS in Syria had mostly been defeated, with only a few cells remaining in various remote locations.

-As of 2023, Turkey was continuing its support for various militias within Syria, which periodically attempted some operations against Kurdish groups.
+As of 2023, Turkey was continuing its support for various rebel groups within Syria, which periodically attempted some operations against Kurdish groups.
 One stated goal was to create "safe zones" along Turkey's border with Syria, according to a statement by Turkish President Erdoğan.
 The operations were generally aimed at the Tal Rifaat and Manbij regions west of the Euphrates and other areas further east.
 President Erdoğan openly stated his support for the operations, in talks with Moscow in mid-2022.

-In early 2023, Turkish-backed militias carried out military attacks against Kurdish militias, using tanks and artillery.
+In early 2023, Turkish-backed rebel groups carried out attacks against Kurdish forces, using tanks and artillery.

 In March 2023, the Syrian government declared that it would not seek any reconciliation with Turkey, unless Turkey withdrew all of its proxy forces from Syria.
 This statement occurred in response to diplomatic efforts by Russia, which sought to encourage Syria and Turkey to seek reconciliation, and restoration of diplomatic ties.

 In late March, Russia announced that it would host a summit which would include deputy foreign ministers from Russia, Syria, Iran, and Turkey.

 In August 2023, renewed civil protests broke out across government-controlled regions of southern Syria.